Glucosamine, which is produced naturally in the body, plays a key role in building cartilage; the tough connective tissue that cushions the joints.

 Several scientific studies suggest that glucosamine may be an effective treatment for osteoarthritis (OA).
-Osteoarthritis is a type of arthritis that occurs when cartilage breaks down and is lost, either due to injury or to normal wear and tear.
+OA is a type of arthritis that occurs when cartilage breaks down and is lost, either due to injury or normal wear and tear.
 It commonly occurs as people age.
 In some studies, glucosamine supplements have decreased the joint pain of OA.
-Not all studies are positive, however, and several recent ones have not found any positive effect from taking glucosamine.
-It’s not clear why the studies have conflicting results, and experts disagree on whether glucosamine is helpful in treating OA.
+Not all studies are positive, however, and several have not found any positive effect from taking glucosamine.
+It is not clear why the studies have conflicting results.
+But experts disagree on whether glucosamine is helpful in treating OA.

 In the past, some researchers thought glucosamine may actually slow progression of the disease, unlike other current medical treatments for OA.
-Many people take either acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin) and naproxen (Aleve), for OA pain.
-In addition, some of these drugs can cause stomach upset, cramps, constipation, diarrhea, and in some cases, stomach ulcers and infertility.
+Many people take either acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) and naproxen (Aleve) for OA pain.
+Some of these drugs can cause stomach upset, cramps, constipation, diarrhea, and in some cases, stomach ulcers, and infertility.

-But so far studies have not shown conclusively that glucosamine helps repair or grow new cartilage, or stops cartilage from being further damaged.
+So far studies have not shown conclusively that glucosamine helps repair or grow new cartilage, or prevents further damage to cartilage.
 Glucosamine is often taken with chondroitin, another supplement thought to be effective in treating OA.
-Like glucosamine, chondroitin also has conflicting results in studies.
+Like glucosamine, chondroitin has conflicting results in studies.

-Results from several well designed scientific studies suggest that glucosamine supplements may be an effective treatment for OA, particularly OA of the knee or hip.
+Results from several scientific studies suggest that glucosamine supplements may be an effective treatment for OA, particularly OA of the knee or hip.
 In general, these studies suggest that glucosamine:

 - Reduces OA pain